emyounglab/younglab_website/younglab_website/index.md

 <div class="hero">
 	<div>
 		<p class="lead">
-		The <strong>Young Lab</strong> uses genomics, synthetic biology, and metabolic engineering to engineer organisms.
+			{{The <strong>Young Lab</strong> uses genomics, synthetic biology, and metabolic engineering to engineer organisms.
 			We are designing the next generation of biosensors and cell factories for a sustainable future.
-		We are developing biofoundry-based workflows to enable engineering across the tree of life.
+			We are developing biofoundry-based workflows to enable engineering across the tree of life.}}
 		</p>
 	</div>